davidkenneyart/atlas/docs/08-Visual-Language.md

 Atlas is built from a deliberately small visual language.

-The same language is used throughout the project.
+The same language should be recognisable throughout the project.

-Documentation.
+- documentation

-Interface.
+- interface

-Branding.
+- branding

-Publishing.
+- publishing

 Every visual element should communicate meaning.